-(iv) External verification: a representative sample of the Home Loan Receivables has been subject to external verification, applying a confidence level of at least 99 per cent. prior to the issuance of the Notes by an appropriate and independent party, and in particular (i) verification of the compliance of the provisional portfolio with the Eligibility Criteria that were able to be tested prior to issuance and (ii) verification that the data in respect of the Home Loan Receivables is accurate.
-The Seller confirms that not significant findings have been found; and
+(iv) External verification: a representative sample of the Home Loan Receivables has been subject to external verification, applying a confidence level of at least 95 per cent. prior to the issuance of the Notes by an appropriate and independent party, and in particular (i) verification of the compliance of the provisional portfolio with the Eligibility Criteria that were able to be tested prior to issuance of the Notes and (ii) verification that the data in respect of the Home Loan Receivables is accurate.
+The Seller confirms that notsignificant findings have been found; and